 - An active and engaging online presence including – Tumblr, Twitter, + Facebook

 She’s reaping the rewards and now has a fanbase that is listening…more or less.
-I’m not saying she’s as big as she once was, but I am saying that as a modern “One Hit Wonder” she now has the capacity and tools to at the very least to keep her “artistry” going (keep her content coming).
+I’m not saying she’s as big as she once was, but I am saying that as a modern “One Hit Wonder” she now has the capacity and tools to at the very least to keep her “artistry” going (keep her content coming) if she wants.
 She can use the fans she still has to get noticed on a bigger scale and as a previous One Hit Wonder she will still be able to get people interested because of what she once acomplished.
 I would argue a similar career path is in store for Gotye, Carley Rae Jepsen, and maybe even Cee-lo….
 The age of the One Hit Wonder is dead now the One Hit Wonder just has the capacity to build on what they’ve already created.
 We’ve now entered the age of the “One Hit Starter”….. mmmkay maybe the name needs some help but you get it right.